mitodl/handbook/openedx/MITx-edx-integration-tutor.md

    - `OPENEDX_SERVICE_WORKER_API_TOKEN`: set to the token you just generated
    - `OPENEDX_OAUTH_PROVIDER`: set to `ol-oauth2`
    - `OPENEDX_SOCIAL_LOGIN_PATH`: set to `/auth/login/ol-oauth2/?auth_entry=login`
-   - `OPENEDX_API_CLIENT_ID`: set to the client id of the oauth application you created in the above steps
+   - `OPENEDX_API_CLIENT_ID`: set to the client id of the OAuth application you created in the above steps
-   - `OPENEDX_API_CLIENT_SECRET`: set to the client secret of the oauth application you created in the above steps
+   - `OPENEDX_API_CLIENT_SECRET`: set to the client secret of the OAuth application you created in the above steps
    - `LOGOUT_REDIRECT_URL`: `http://local.openedx.io:8000/logout`

-    Run the `docker-compose up -d` command after setting these values
+    Run the `docker-compose up -d` command after setting these values.

 3. Run the configure_instance command